 - Position balls of clay in centers of potters’ wheels, and start motors or pump treadles with feet to revolve wheels.

-Manufacturing Potters with little to no experience tend to make between $31900 and $42540 while the more experienced ones make over $66560 per year.
+Manufacturing Potters with little to no experience tend to make between $22910 and $27000 while the more experienced ones can earn over $41090 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Manufacturing Potter is to move to a higher paying state like AK.
-Right now, the highest paying states for Manufacturing Potters are AK, KY, CA, AL and TN.
+One of the easiest ways to increase your salary as a Manufacturing Potter is to move to a higher paying state like NE.
+Right now, the highest paying states for Manufacturing Potters are NE, VT, NJ, RI and SC.

-3 other factors that can increase your salary as A Manufacturing Potter is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Manufacturing Potter is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Manufacturing Potters what degree they had when they got the job and most of them said they had a High School Diploma followed by Associates degree.
+We asked other Manufacturing Potters what degree they had when they got the job and most of them said they had a High School Diploma followed by an Associate’s Degree.

 Pros and Cons